kriserickson/aging-coder/src/posts/2025-06-28-experiments-in-supervised-learning-part-4.md

 ```

 This is an effective balance between model accuracy and size—striking a practical trade-off for real-world use.
 In
-summary: RandomForestClassifier can greatly improve results, but requires careful parameter tuning to avoid
+summary: RandomForestClassifier can greatly improve results but requires careful parameter tuning to avoid
 ballooning model sizes.

 ### ExtraTreesClassifier

 Another option is the
 [`ExtraTreesClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html).
 While
-we won’t focus much on it here—since it tends to produce extremely large models—it’s worth a brief mention.
+we will focus little on it here—since it tends to produce extremely large models—it’s worth a brief mention.

 The `ExtraTreesClassifier` (short for Extremely Randomized Trees) is another ensemble method, closely related to
 `RandomForestClassifier`.
 Both build a forest of decision trees using random subsets of data (bootstrapping), but
 ExtraTrees introduces an extra layer of randomness: at each split in a tree, it chooses the split threshold completely
 at random from possible values, rather than searching for the most optimal split among selected features.
 This approach
-can speed up training, but also tends to increase the overall model size.
+can speed up training but also tends to increase the overall model size.

 ```python
 model = make_pipeline(